Reports: Twitter in talks with Musk over bid to buy platform | Times Leader

 Click here to subscribe today or Login.

-Twitter’s board and Tesla CEO Elon Musk negotiated into the early hours of Monday over his bid to buy the social media platform, The New York Times reported.
+Twitter’s board is negotiating with Tesla CEO Elon Musk over his bid to buy the social media platform and a deal could be announced as early as Monday, according to media reports.

+Twitter and Musk spoke into the early hours Monday, The New York Times reported, less than two weeks after the billionaire first revealed a massive stake in the company.

-Musk said last week that he had to buy Twitter, putting pressure on the company’s board to negotiate a deal.
+Musk said last week that he had lined up $46.5 billion in financing to buy Twitter, putting pressure on the company’s board to negotiate a deal.

 The Times, citing people with knowledge of the situation who it did not identify, said the two sides were discussing details including a timeline and fees if an agreement was signed and then fell apart.
 The people said the situation was fluid and fast-moving.

-Twitter had enacted an anti-takeover measure that could make a takeover attempt prohibitively expensive.
+Twitter had enacted an anti-takeover measure known as a poison pill that could make a takeover attempt prohibitively expensive.
 But the board decided to negotiate after Musk updated his proposal to show he had secured financing, according to The Wall Street Journal, which was first to report the negotiations were underway.

+Musk has said he wants to buy Twitter because he doesn’t feel it’s living up to its potential as a platform for free speech.
+Twitter, he said, “needs to be transformed as a private company” in order to build trust with users and do better at serving what he calls the “societal imperative” of free speech.

+Musk has described himself as a “free-speech absolutist” but is also known for blocking or disparaging other Twitter users who question or disagree with him.

 On April 14, Musk announced an offer to buy the social media platform for $54.20 per share, or about $43 billion, but did not say at the time how he would finance the acquisition.